mjstahl/boring/README.md

 ### Escaped HTML
 By default all content inside template strings is escaped.
 This is great for strings, but not ideal if you want to insert HTML that's been returned from another function (for example: a markdown renderer).
-Use `boring/raw` for to interpolate HTML directly.
+Use `boring/raw` for interpolating HTML directly.

 ```js
 const { html, raw } = require('@mjstahl/boring')